Child & Adolescent Therapy

 Training & Background

-I’ve completed advanced training in relational psychoanalytic therapy, specifically with children and adolescents, from the William Alanson White Institute.
-I’ve also completed training in trauma-focused CBT (TF-CBT), a cognitive behavioral therapy specifically geared towards children and adolescents with PTSD.
-I’ve worked with teens ages 12-18 since the start of my career and have spent years under the guidance of therapists specializing in helping children, adolescents, and their families.
+I’ve completed advanced training in relational psychoanalytic therapy, specifically with children and adolescents, from the William Alanson White Institute, as well as trauma-focused CBT (TF-CBT), a type of therapy specifically geared towards children and adolescents struggling with PTSD.
+I’ve worked with adolescents since the start of my career and have spent years under the guidance of therapists specializing in helping children and their families.

 My Approach

 I approach adolescent therapy with the understanding that trust takes time.
-Two key aspects of this work are balancing privacy and safety, and supporting a teen’s sense of agency in the process.
+A key aspect of this work is balancing privacy and safety with supporting a teen’s sense of agency in the process.

 Because parents are involved, it can take time for teens to feel confident that therapy is a space where they can be honest without feeling judged or managed.
 Part of my role is to create that sense of safety while maintaining appropriate communication with caregivers.
-I also support teens in developing a sense of ownership over the process, whether they are seeking therapy themselves or coming at a parent’s urging.
-I meet them where they are and help them make sense of why they’re here, what therapy feels like, and what they want from it.
+I also support teens in developing a sense of ownership of their own treatment, whether they are seeking therapy themselves or coming at a parent’s urging.
+I meet them where they are, help them make sense of why they’re here, and decide over time what they want from it.

-I also believe family involvement can be an important part of adolescent therapy, particularly for younger teens.
+I also believe family involvement can be an important part of working with adolescents, particularly for younger teens.
 This may include periodic parent check-ins, support with communication, and guidance on how to support your teen outside of sessions.
 At the same time, I prioritize protecting the integrity of the therapeutic relationship.
 Together, we establish a balance between involvement and privacy at the start of treatment and adjust it as needed.

 Logistics